erdogant/googletrends/README.md

 #### Licence
 See [LICENSE](LICENSE) for details.

-#### Donation
+#### Coffee
 * This work is created and maintained in my free time.
-Contributions of any kind are very appreciated. <a href="https://erdogant.github.io/donate/?currency=USD&amount=5">Sponsering</a> is also possible.
+If you wish to buy me a coffee for this work, it is very appreciated. <a href="https://erdogant.github.io/donate/?currency=USD&amount=5">Coffee</a>.